-&lt;sup>91 For a small number of HCPCS codes, there may not be paid claim lines with matching characteristics.
-In such cases, CMS uses the provider-billed amount multiplied by 70 percent to estimate the price.
-CMS also uses the provider-billed amount to estimate the price, in the rare cases that the billed amount is less than the system-generated or average price.

-mechanism.
+- VMS: In VMS, most MUE denied claim lines contain a system-generated price, specifically the Medicare-approved charge if the claim line had been payable.
+When a system-generated price for a claim line is unavailable in VMS, CMS approximates the price.
+Specifically, CMS calculates an average allowed payment amount per unit using paid claim lines with the same HCPCS code and other matching characteristics, including the ZIP code, quarter, and equipment modifier categories (e.g., capped rentals, items requiring frequent servicing, new or used equipment, etc.).
+OCMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider. - FISS: Unlike MCS and VMS, FISS does not store the priced amount of denied claim lines; thus, CMS approximates the price for each MUE denial based on the applicable pricing mechanism.
 CMS uses a combination of claim attributes to determine if the denied claim line would have been subject to 1) OPPS, 2) reasonable cost payment, or 3) a fee schedule.
 CMS then calculates the price by replicating the specific pricing formula.
 If the claim line would have been subject to coinsurance, CMS removes the estimated beneficiary coinsurance from the replicated price.
 CMS does not count any savings from MUE denied claim lines that were packaged under OPPS, since such claim lines would not have received separate pricing or payment.